H3llKa1ser/B00t2R00t/Artificial Intelligence (AI) Penetration Testing/Prompt Injection.md

     Ticket description in a system the agent monitors

 After the model reads the payload and queries the metadata, it can then return it either directly in chat, email, logs, or another output.

+### 2) The confused deputy and internal service exploitation

+Requirements: Agents with privileged access

+#### Examples:

+    Internal Jira or ticketing systems
+    Kubernetes API
+    Prometheus / Grafana endpoints
+    Internal admin panels
+    Service discovery domains

+Essentialy, an attacker abuses the privileged access and trust of the agent identity to access sensitive and internal data, acting on the attacker's behalf.